Michelangelo-Team-5/ratingsAndReviews/README.md

 1. For AJAX requests: [jQuery](https://www.npmjs.com/package/jquery), [axios](https://www.npmjs.com/package/axios),or fetch
 1. For database: MySQL (with [mysql](https://www.npmjs.com/package/mysql))

 Do not use jQuery for any DOM manipulations.
+Do not use React refs.

 ## Bare Minimum Requirements